K-RLange/relatio/README.md

 -Added "start" and "end" parameters for each statement, so that different statements within a sentence can be located.

 # To Do
+-Named Entity Recognition at the start

+-Coreference Resolution supported by NER - Choose the representation for all words, that are assigned the same meaning, as a named entity, if one is found within those words.
+Otherwise choose the first appearance.

 -Filter for statements that do not overlap - choose the maximum of disjunct statements per sentence.

--Combine multiple statements within a sentence and between sentences using "RELATIOn-indicators, such as "and", "therefore", "because",...
+-Combine multiple statements within a sentence and between sentences using RELATIOn-indicators, such as "and", "therefore", "because",...